 On a mission to take the most incredible freeriding photos ever made, pro skier Sven Kueenle and a team of three other guys took to the Arctic Circle, to the Norwegian Archipelago of Lofoten for twenty days.
 Excerpts from Sven’s diary offer illuminating insight into the story behind the photos.
 The following excerpts are from the second half of the journey.

-We had some good tours from our basecamp in Kabelvåg the last few days, and caught some stunning images and incredible heights despite the mountains being relatively small (around 1000 metres).
+We had some good tours from our basecamp in Kabelvåg the last few days, and caught some stunning images and incredible heights despite the mountains being relatively small (around 3,300 feet).
 Our Bogner gear has served us well.
 A storm rolled in today, so we only skied a little bit nearby.
 You barely have to pass the last house in the camp before you’re standing on a breathtaking slope – we found more than a few places with just incredible views.
 The guides from the Austvågøya Island came to visit us – really cool guys!
 Though we found out that we’re too late to see the Northern Lights – such a bummer!

 "it's like someone took the best parts of the Alps and brought them to the sea."